-Anyway, he (his name's Todd, not that that's especially germane) but Todd told me he'd bought the servos for three SIG kits; a Hog Bipe, a Somethin' Extra, and a Four-Star 60.
-Nominally, all three are 4-channel airplanes where even 140 oz-in is perhaps considered overkill, also that he'd selected these servos for their speed.
+Anyway, he (his name's Todd, not that that's especially germane) told me he'd bought the servos for three SIG kits; a Hog Bipe, a Somethin' Extra, and a Four-Star 60.
+Nominally, all three are 4-channel airplanes where 90 oz-in is plenty.

-Honestly, his thinking is/was sound, but I felt I could better serve him by dishing some advice.
+So while his thinking was sound, I felt I could better serve him by dishing some advice.
 This is because it's my experience servos you buy for one model often live on in another model versus just the one for which they've been initially purchased.
-In other words, we could easily have shipped him the order with a clear conscience and he'd have been fine, but there was a decent chance with guidance on recent developments he'd decide otherwise.
+In other words, we could have easily shipped his order with a clear conscience because the DS90 were fine - but - there was a decent chance with guidance on recent developments he'd decide otherwise.

-Sorry for not responding more quickly but I realized this was going to turn into a missive because of your long absence from the sport.
-Ineeded to plan to do it when I could gather my thoughts in peace, which for me means whilst sipping a cup of coffee in the mornings before work.
+Sorry for not responding more quickly but I realized this was going to turn into a massive missive because of your long absence from the sport.
+Basically, I needed to plan for what to say, and this meant time when I could gather my thoughts in peace.
+Typically, whilst sipping a cup of coffee in the mornings before work.

 - Hog Bipe - 5 servos